National Capital Commission

 The committee meets four times a year for one and a half days.

 Per diem allowances are payable for attendance at advisory committee meetings, and travel expenses are reimbursed according to Treasury Board directives.

-The NCC is seeking up to three candidates for the committee for terms up to three years starting April 1, 2021 in the areas of.
+The NCC is seeking up to two candidates for the committee for terms up to three years starting April 1, 2023 in the areas of.

 - Landscape Architecture